Nicholas Toone

 No nags to use the trial of Office 365.1

-No Join Game Pass for $1 options (maybe later).
+No Join Game Pass for $1 options (maybe later because you’re not allowed to just say No).

 No LinkedIn, no Instagram, no Photoshop Express, no whatever other paid promotions are littered in the Start menu.